nitesh996/-8WeeksSQLChallenge/README.md

 # -8WeeksSQLChallenge
-The 8 Week SQL Challenge is proudly brought to you by the Data With Danny
+It includes total 8 Cases Studies on SQL.
+The 8 Week SQL Challenge is brought up by the Data With Danny